garystorey/useZodForm/README.md

 # useZodForm

-A React hook to manage your form state similar to react-hook-form or formik.
+A React hook to manage your form state using [zod](https://zod.dev).

 ## Installation